This set of Highway Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Embankment and Subgrade”

 d) Sand filter

 Explanation: The Sand drains are a type of drainage system which is used to accelerate the consolidation.

-11. The minimum spacing between the two sand beds is
+11. What is the minimum spacing between the two sand beds?

 a) 1.0 m

 Explanation: The minimum spacing between the two sand beds may be 2.5 m and the maximum is 6.0 m.

 12. The liquid limit of soil for embankment construction is __________

 b) Less than 90%